vivqu/toggle-span/README.md

 ![Example 2](https://github.com/vivqu/toggle-span/blob/master/img/example-2.gif)

-Use the `closed-by-id` attribute to hide spans after a link with the corresponding `opens-id` is tapped.
+Use the `closed-by-id` attribute when you tap on a corresponding link with the same `opens-id`.
 The spans that will be closed are highlighted when you hover on the link.
 ```
 <toggle-span opened-by-id=1 closed-by-id=2 no-link>Fear me, humans!</toggle-span>
 ```